 Reduction in share capital

 A company's share capital can be reduced following a decision by the general meeting.
 However, share capital may not be reduced to less than NOK 30,000, which is lower limit for share capital.
-The reduction amount can be used to cover losses which cannot be covered in any other way, for dividends to shareholders, to delete shares or to set aside appropriations to funds.
+The reduction amount can be used to cover losses which cannot be covered in any other way, for dividends to shareholders, to delete the company's own shares or to set aside appropriations to funds.
 Information concerning the approval and registration of share capital reductions can be found on the Brønnøysund Register Centre's website.